CatStarwind/Coldfusion-Datatables/README.md

 Coldfusion-jqDataTables
 =======================

-Coldfusion CFC to handle server side processing of jQuery DataTables.
+Coldfusion(9+) CFC to handle server side processing of jQuery DataTables.

 ####DataTables.cfc####
 * jqdtCall - The main function that handles the parsing and building of the JSON response for DataTables.